 4. Source product solutions (and maximize ALL of your storage space, every inch matters)!
 Make sure the solutions you order are large enough to accommodate the number of toys in each category and leave room to grow because you will inevitably accumulate new toys.
 Creating this space will keep your toy collection functional and maintainable.
 Some of our favorites include:

-As Halloween approaches, we wanted to include our suggestions for keeping your costumes and dress up category organized.
+We also wanted to include suggestions for keeping your costumes and dress-up category organized.
 Depending on your space and what is easiest for you to maintain try one of these:

 FLOOR BIN (or something similar)